 When you’re ready to cook them, pull out the number of biscuits you need.
 Put them in the pan you cook your biscuits in and bake as usual.
 This will cut your time in half when you want some biscuits and gravy fast!

 Mix two teaspoons of cornstarch and four teaspoons of water in a small cup.
 Slowly pour into the gravy while stirring clockwise with a whisk.
 Cook on medium heat for 3-5 minutes until the gravy has thickened.

 What to add to gravy to make it taste better?

 You can add bacon fat to the pan drippings.
 Whole sprigs of herbs, grainy mustard, balsamic vinegar, heavy cream, and caramelized onions may be the kick you are looking for.

 What is better for gravy cornstarch or flour?

 Cornstarch has more thickening ability than flour.
-Cornstarch is a pure starch, while flour contains more protein.
+Cornstarch is pure starch, while flour contains more protein.
 Also, cornstarch does not deliver the taste and texture most of us are looking for in gravy.
-Flour is better at making a traditional gravy with the best texture and taste.
+Flour is better at making traditional gravy with the best texture and taste.

 You can find more old fashioned recipes on TFL for your family’s table.